Last Updated on

 4. Banana Peels

 Banana peels might be used as comic relief in many cartoons, but these are also excellent skin rash treatment tools.
 First, refrigerate the banana peels for about an hour or so.
-Then, apply a small piece to the affected area and let it do its magic!
-This will not only help in cleansing of the skin and moisturise it properly but make your baby feel fresh and rejuvenated, taking his mind of the irritating rash for some time.
+Then, apply a small piece to the affected area and let it do its magic.
+This will not only help in cleansing of the skin and moisturise it properly but make your baby feel fresh and rejuvenated.

 Neem has been used for centuries in India for its amazing benefits for the skin.
 It has anti-fungal and anti-inflammatory properties that help treat and alleviate skin rashes.
 Eczema is one skin condition that can be successfully tackled with the help of neem.
 You can buy neem leaves and make a paste out of it by adding water and grinding it.
 Apply the paste on the affected area to provide relief to your baby.